larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 I created a subclass named `LongDrink` of the class `Cocktail`.
 The class has **three methods** and **one additional attribute** of
 *type "CocktailType"* from the `Cocktail` class to set the cocktail type of that class to "Longdrink".

-I didn't create getter and setter methods but **two methods** *for the ingredients of the long drink*, one method gives information about non-alcoholic ingredients, the other one about alcoholic ingredients, the information is turned into a String.
+I didn't create getter and setter methods but **two methods** for the *ingredients* of the long drink, one method gives information about non-alcoholic ingredients, the other one about alcoholic ingredients, the information is turned into a String.
 To print out the information a **method** called *toString* has been implemented, it gives details about the name,